Yoskutik/mobx-form-schema/packages/mobx-form-schema/docs.md

 _MobX Form Schema_ does not provide any validation rules out of the box, but you can your own.

-You can use `isVaid` getter to understand whether all the fields are valid.
+You can use `isValid` getter to understand whether all the fields are valid.

 You can use `errors` getter to get all the errors of the form.